sungsoo-lim90/Stat491_Project/README.md

 ![Alt text](/src/loss_100.png?raw=true)
 ![Alt text](/src/acc_100.png?raw=true)

-One thing that we notice from the learning curves is that
+One thing that we notice from the learning curves is that normalization techniques are needed for the training step, as the validation loss increases significantly after a number of epochs.
+Some of the normalization techniques that can be used is as follows:

+- Early Stopping
+- Batch Normalization
+- Dropout Normalization

 ### Annualized return from the paper